 The theory also talks about the impact of extreme probabilities.
 Unlikely outcomes are weighted disproportionately higher than they deserve while outcomes that are almost certain are given less weight than their probability justifies.
 Choices between gables and sure things are resolved differently depending on the outcome.
 People prefer the sure thing over the gamble (they are risk averse) when the outcomes are good.
 They tend to reject the sure thing and accept the gamble (they are risk seeking) when both outcomes are negative.
 The chart below depicts the common scenarios.

-Kahneman describes the some of the issues that arise from the top right cell specifically.
+Kahneman describes some of the issues that arise from the top right cell specifically.
 Instead of cutting their losses, people take a desperate gamble.
 They accept a high probability of making things worse in exchange for a small hope of avoiding a large loss.
 The thought of accepting the large loss is too painful, and the hope of complete relief is too enticing.

 How Economic Theory Drives Government Intervention